 Under the legislation any meetings or communications that take place between a Chamber and a “Designated Public Official” (TDs, Senators, members of local authorities, prescribed public officials etc. as set out under “Designated Public Officials”) will have to be recorded by the Chamber.

-With a total of 167 returns during the first return period (September – December 2015), the Chamber Network has recorded the country’s largest number of returns submitted to the Lobbying Act Register.
-The Chamber Network submitted lobbying returns on a wide range of relevant matters with a focus on ‘Public Policy or Programme’, ‘Matters involving public funds’ and ‘Zoning or Development’ and are available to view in detail on www.lobbying.ie
+With a total of 368 returns for the first three periods, the Chamber Network has recorded the country’s largest number of returns submitted to the Lobbying Act Register.
+The Chamber Network submitted lobbying returns on a wide range of relevant matters with a focus on ‘Public Policy or Programme’, ‘Matters involving public funds’ and ‘Zoning or Development’.

 Further information and resources for Chambers are available in the Members Section